ceoshikhar/use-fancy-input/README.md

 # use-fancy-input

-React hook for building fancy input for things like OTP, 2FA Code, etc. Checkout [Storybook](https://ceoshikhar.github.io/use-fancy-input) for examples.
+> ⚠️ Not yet 1.0.
+Many things are subject to change.
+Documentation is a work in progress.
+Try it out and give feedback!

-Documentation is 🚧 but the hook is 🚀
+React hook for building fancy input for things like OTP, 2FA Code, etc.

-### ⚠️ API will be stable after v1.0.0 until then consider it **not** production ready.
+Checkout the [Storybook](https://ceoshikhar.github.io/use-fancy-input) for examples.

 ## Demo